 Many animals are known to exhibit the response, such as:

 Devices that require electricity will have a broader range than those that do not; however, neither type can travel through walls.
-So if you have multiple rooms to cover, you’ll need additional devices.
+So, if you have multiple rooms to cover, you’ll need additional devices.

-Do Ultrasonic Pest Control Devices Work?
+Ultrasonic Pest Repellers: Do They Work?

 In 2001, the FTC warned manufacturers and retailers that their claims on what these devices can do must be backed by scientific evidence.
 Since then, many studies have been conducted to see if these marketing claims withstand scientific testing.